mrjoshdev/word-spotter/README.md

-# WordFinder Readme
+# WordSpotter Readme

-WordFinder is an application that allows users to enter a random string into a search field and then see which words from the Annkissam Dictionary are contained in that string.
+WordSpotter is an application that allows users to enter a random string into a search field and then see which words from the Simple Dictionary are contained in that string.

 ### Assumptions

-While building this application I assume that the Annkissam dictionary won't be updated, and the Nouns, Verbs and Articles provided are the complete Annkissam dictionary.
+While building this application I assume that the Simple Dictionary won't be updated, and the Nouns, Verbs and Articles provided are the complete Simple dictionary.

 ### Installation